dougjohnson/authproxy/README.md

 A range of IP addresses can be specified by leaving off the last number of an IP address as shown.

-All requests that have been authenticated via GitHub will have the following additional HTTP Headers added to the request for use by your downstream private site for authentication purposes  f necessary:
+All requests that have been authenticated via GitHub will have the following additional HTTP Headers added to the request for use by your downstream private site for authentication purposes  if necessary:

 ```
 REMOTE_USER